 As they were planning to kill around 6 million German, there plan involved mass poisoning in America especially in Munich, Berlin, Weimar, Nuremberg, and Hamberg.
 The leader of the Nakama, Abba Kovner, obtained poison and planned to poison the water supply in some of the cities.
 Moreover, exemptions were taken to protect as many non-Germans as possible.

-However, the plan never became successful due to false documentation which leads Kovner’s arrest.
+However, the plan never became successful due to false documentation which leads to Kovner’s arrest.

-If they couldn’t poison millions of German, they still murdered a number of people.
-This was possible by poisoning hundreds of loafs of bread.
-According to a news in The New York Times, the ploy hospitalized around 2300 German prisoners under serious condition.
+If they couldn’t poison millions of Germans, they still murdered a number of people.
+This was possible by poisoning hundreds of loaves of bread.
+According to news in The New York Times, the ploy hospitalized around 2300 German prisoners under serious conditions.

-As per Freedom of Information, National Archives and Records Administration claimed that the poison in the bakery was enough to kill as many as 60,000 people.
-But, due to the thin usage, it killed only up to 400 German.
+As per Freedom of Information, the National Archives and Records Administration claimed that the poison in the bakery was enough to kill as many as 60,000 people.
+But, due to the thin usage, it killed only up to 400 Germans.